cobcobs/olivia.vim/README.md

 To install olivia manually, clone this repository.
 Afterwards copy the wal.vim file into `$HOME/.vim/colors` or wherever your vim/neovim colors directory is located

 ## Known Issues
-- Installing with [vim-plug](https://github.com/junegunn/vim-plug) breaks this theme, as it defaults to `colorscheme dark`
+- Installing with [vim-plug](https://github.com/junegunn/vim-plug) breaks this theme

 ## Todo
 - [ ] Screenshots